Where Does Burbank's Power Come From?

 Hoover Dam, Arizona

-Few power generation facilities are as iconic, or inspire as much awe, as Hoover Dam.
+Few power generation facilities are as iconic as Hoover Dam.
 BWP has been a participant in Hoover Dam since the facility’s commissioning in 1936.
 Burbank’s share in Hoover Dam is calculated at approximately 20 megawatts.

 Pebble Springs, Oregon

 Pebble Springs is located on the Columbia River west of Portland, Oregon.
 There are forty-seven wind turbines that produce 98 MW of electricity.
-Pebble Springs began operations in 2009 and BWP purchases 10 MW of Power under an 18 year contract.
+BWP purchases 10 MW of Power from Pebble Springs under an 18 year contract.

 Palo Verde, Arizona